 - Promote and publicize the Taft Research Center in the university to the general public and throughout the national and international academic world.
 Heighten the visibility of the Taft Research Center for strengthening the Taft disciplines at UC.

 - Coordinate all Taft events, including lectures, seminars, Center Fellows sessions and other programming opportunities.

 - Oversee Taft Research Center publicity, including annual publications and website development and maintenance.

 - Coordinate planning and conduct of the Taft Research Center Annual Symposium.

-The board will have 18 full-time faculty members from the College of Arts and Sciences plus Economics recommended by the chair and appointed by the university president to staggered four-year terms, with at least four new appointees to begin each August 1.
+The board will have 18 full-time faculty members from the College of Arts and Sciences plus Economics recommended by the chair and appointed by the university president to staggered four-year terms, typically with at least four new appointees to begin in the fall semester.

 The chair will recommend at least one faculty member from each Taft department.
 The largest Taft departments normally will have more than one board member.
 The chair will designate one board liaison from each department to announce Taft funding programs at a department faculty meeting each fall and to report on Taft grants awarded at the conclusion of each academic year.